open-discourse/open-discourse/README.md

 - [GitHub Sponsors](https://github.com/sponsors/open-discourse)
 - [Patreon](https://www.patreon.com/opendiscourse)
+- Grants or institutional funding

 We sincerely appreciate any financial support which will help us continue improving this project.

 ### Contributing

 While we are not actively developing at the moment, contributions from the open-source community are incredibly valuable and encouraged.
-If you have ideas, bug fixes, or improvements, please feel free to:
+If you have ideas, bug fixes, or improvements, please feel free create an issue or open a pull request!

-1. Fork the repository
-2. Create a new branch for your feature or fix
-3. Submit a pull request with a detailed description of your changes

 Thank you for your support and contributions!
 Together, we can keep this project moving forward.